GRose01/wdi-group-project/README.md

 * Ability to un-pin items and un-like reviews/recipes.
 * A shopping list functionality so you could keep all the ingredients you needed for your next shop on your app.
 * A simple cooking timer on the recipe pages to assist with timekeeping.

+---

+## Key Learnings

+This project was a a brilliant learning curve about working in a group, managing team dynamics and delegating code accordingly as well as helping over come problems together.
+As git master I had to make sure everyone was working together and avoiding conflicts in our code.
+Meeting internal deadlines, as well as external MVP and final hand-ins, was a good motivator for efficient time management.

+Apart from working as a team, I learned the process of creating a back end, and connecting it to a front end successfully, from the very beginning to presenting our finished product.